voxeet/comms-sdk-react-native/docs/enums/internal.ConferenceStatus.md

 • **LEFT** = `"LEFT"`

-Informs that the local participant successfully left a conference.
+The local participant successfully left a conference.

 ___